Disclosing personal information out of Australia

 Example

 As part of its functions, Agency D must provide life insurance to some of its officers.
 It decides that outsourcing this function to an overseas service provider is necessary to perform it.
-This involves Agency D transferring personal information to the service provider’s servers in another country.
+This involves Agency D disclosing personal information to the service provider’s servers in another country.

-33(d)(iii) – transfer is for the individual’s benefit
+33(d)(iii) – disclosure is for the individual’s benefit

-The transfer is for the benefit of the individual but it is not practicable to seek the agreement of the individual, and if it were practicable to seek the agreement of the individual, the individual would be likely to give the agreement.
+the disclosure is for the benefit of the individual but it is not practicable to seek the agreement of the individual, and if it were practicable to seek the agreement of the individual, the individual would be likely to give the agreement.

 • it is not practicable to seek it, and